Category: Password Managers

 Rule: If passwords must be stored inside a vendor-hosted vault instead of a portable encrypted database file, Dashlane fails first.

-Why KeePass fits power users
+Why KeePass fits Power users better

 Where KeePass wins